Visit our Contact Page to get in touch.

-Laura Rodriguez (she/her) is originally from Northern California and has a background in Humanities and Education.
+Laura (she/they) has a background in Humanities and Education.
 Laura has spent time teaching an age range that spans from young children to adults in a variety of settings and internationally.
-An avid traveler, Laura has spent time living in Mexico and France, and is trilingual.
-Laura is passionate about racial justice and upstream, systemic change.
-She sits on the committee of the Community Justice Program, which works locally to support youth in leadership development, understanding of structural oppression and supports their efforts to organize in their communities.
-Laura enjoys karaoke and can be found enjoying soup year round.
+An avid traveler, Laura has spent time living abroad and is multilingual.
+She is committed to upstream, systemic change and works locally to support liberation efforts.